You are here

 “There is also the issue of water,” said Byers.
 “Did you know that 1 billion people in the world do not have access to clean water?”

-Byers said Duke’s Department of Civil and Environmental Engineering are well suited to originate solutions, particularly in collaboration with Duke’s Nicholas School for the Environmental and Earth Sciences.
+Byers said Duke’s Department of Civil and Environmental Engineering are well suited to originate solutions, particularly in collaboration with Duke’s Nicholas School of the Environment.

 4. Healthcare Innovation